Armedine/portfolio/README.md

 # portfolio
 A collection of work examples in various areas pertaining to code and hobbies.

+---

+Most sections include an explanatory readme within.

+---

-*Note*: If a directory is empty, it is most likely a work in progress.
+*Note*: If a directory is empty of actual files, it is most likely a work in progress.